state of dev

 From Developer to Architect

 The shift happened gradually, then all at once.
 Early on with Copilot, I'd let it autocomplete functions and components, saving a few keystrokes here and there.
-But as I got more comfortable—and as the tool got better—something fundamental changed in how I approached work.My practice has evolved in two critical ways.
+But as I got more comfortable and as the tool got better, something fundamental changed in how I approached work.My practice has evolved in two critical ways.
 First, conceptual work took center stage.
 Instead of grinding out HTML/CSS/JS boilerplate or debugging syntax errors, I now spend my time planning architectures for major features before any code gets written.
-While AI handles routine coding, I get to focus on architecture, problem framing, and integration—the things that require human judgment and domain expertise.The first main lesson I learned along the way is to never trust AI output fully.
+While AI handles routine coding, I get to focus on architecture, problem framing, and integration: the tasks that require human judgment and domain expertise.The first main lesson I learned along the way is to never trust AI output fully.
 After an early async bug that made it to staging, I now review every generated line with the same scrutiny I'd apply to junior developer code.Second, quality infrastructure became non-negotiable.
 I've made tests, consistent code style, and naming standards the foundations of every project.
-ESLint and Prettier enforce style automatically, custom Copilot instructions embed our conventions directly into generation, and comprehensive test suites catch what AI misses—and it misses things.This mirrors what Stef van Wijchen articulates in "The Self-Trivialisation of Software Development": "The frontier keeps moving … when lower level tasks become trivial, my development focus is moving to higher level problems."
+ESLint and Prettier enforce style automatically, custom Copilot instructions embed our conventions directly into generation, and comprehensive test suites catch what AI misses, and it does miss things.This mirrors what Stef van Wijchen articulates in "The Self-Trivialisation of Software Development": "The frontier keeps moving … when lower level tasks become trivial, my development focus is moving to higher level problems."
 The value of developers increasingly lies in deciding what to build, ensuring it's architecturally sound and correct, guiding AI tools with the right constraints, and understanding the business domain deeply enough to spot what AI can't.The more I use AI in my daily practical work, the more I agree with Rahul Dinkar's article How Senior Frontend Engineers Actually Use AI at Work which highlights that senior frontend engineers effectively use AI for tasks like generating boilerplate, performing mechanical refactors, and scaffolding tests.
 However, AI consistently falls short in complex areas requiring deeper understanding, such as architectural decisions, performance reasoning, and debugging asynchronous issues.
 Ultimately, AI serves as "leverage on clarity," and they excel when the solution is well-defined but may amplify confusion when the problem itself is ambiguous.

 State of AI Tools

 The AI tooling landscape has exploded in the past year, and it's hard to keep up.
 GitHub Copilot remains my go-to for in-editor assistance after trying others like Cursor and Zed .
-The agent mode is a game-changer—it can implement entire features from natural language specs, refactor across multiple files, generate tests based on implementation, and suggest architectural improvements.What excites me most is the move toward agentic AI—tools that don't just complete code but actively collaborate on development tasks.
+The agent mode is a game-changer; it can implement entire features from natural language specs, refactor across multiple files, generate tests based on implementation, and suggest architectural improvements.What excites me most is the move toward agentic AI as a tool that don't just complete code but actively collaborate on development tasks.
 I recently used Copilot's agent mode to migrate a legacy authentication system.
-I provided the high-level requirements, and it generated the migration plan, implementation code, and test suite—then iteratively fixed issues as tests failed.My role as a developer now starts with providing high-level requirements of the new features along with the bigger architectural overview.
+I provided the high-level requirements, and it generated the migration plan, implementation code, and test suite, and iteratively fixed issues as tests failed.My role as a developer now starts with providing high-level requirements of the new features along with the bigger architectural overview.
 And in a way not unlike TDD (Test Driven Development), tests become especially important and I find myself paying them more attention to ensure edge cases are covered and validated.Different AI tools are emerging for specific development needs too.
 Code review assistants that understand project conventions, documentation generators that maintain sync with code, performance analyzers that suggest optimizations, and security scanners with AI-enhanced vulnerability detection.

 Emerging Standards

-Model Context Protocol (MCP) is emerging as a standard way to expose project context to AI tools.
-I think of it as an API for the LLM model.I've started experimenting with MCP servers that provide project structure and component relationships, coding conventions and style guides, common patterns and anti-patterns specific to our stack, and testing requirements and quality gates.
+I've started experimenting with MCP servers that provide project structure and component relationships, coding conventions and style guides, common patterns and anti-patterns specific to our stack, and testing requirements and quality gates.
 Tools like Context7 and implementations like DevTools MCP are making this practical.Instead of re-explaining our architecture in every prompt, the AI can query the MCP server for relevant context.
 In a recent Next.js project, I set up an MCP server that knows our API layer conventions.
-Now when Copilot generates API routes, it automatically follows our authentication patterns, error handling standards, and response formatting—without me specifying it each time.The DevTools MCP allows AI coding assistants to see and interact with a live Chrome browser.
+Now when Copilot generates API routes, it automatically follows our authentication patterns, error handling standards, and response formatting, without me specifying it each time.The DevTools MCP allows AI coding assistants to see and interact with a live Chrome browser.
 This basically allows the LLM response and code suggestions to see how their changes affect the frontend visually and to see its network calls.
 In other words, it can debug its own output.
-In addition, it can help analyze and suggest improvements for the application’s performance, as well as simulate user interaction and run more complicated test scenarios.Beyond MCPs, there's a broader movement toward AI Engineer Optimization (AEO)—optimizing codebases to be more AI-friendly. llms.txt is a simple but powerful proposed standard that helps LLMs dramatically understand and process a webpage’s content better.
+In addition, it can help analyze and suggest improvements for the application’s performance, as well as simulate user interaction and run more complicated test scenarios.Beyond MCPs, there's a broader movement toward AI Engineer Optimization (AEO) and optimizing codebases to be more AI-friendly. llms.txt is a simple but powerful proposed standard that helps LLMs dramatically understand and process a webpage’s content better.
 It's like a robots.txt for AI inference written in Markdown, and its primary function is to direct LLMs to the most important and relevant content on a site.Anthropic's team nailed it in their context engineering guide: "As models become more capable, the challenge isn't just crafting the perfect prompt—it's thoughtfully curating what information enters the model's limited attention budget at each step."This is becoming a skill in itself.
 I'm now thinking about what context is essential for this task versus what's noise, how to structure information so AI can parse it efficiently, and when to provide examples versus when to rely on conventions.It's a new kind of information architecture, optimized for AI consumption.More recently, I'm excited to follow up on the latest trends in recent AI build tools.
 Spec-driven development is emerging as a standard for AI agents, with tools like Agent OS providing a structured context system to guide agents toward production-quality code.
 GitHub's Spec Kit reinforces this approach by treating specifications as executable artifacts that enable reliable, iterative development with AI coding agents.
 This methodology represents a significant shift in how developers collaborate with AI to build at scale.

 The Road Forward

 So where does all this lead?
 Based on my experience and where the tools are heading, I see developers evolving into what I'm calling Solutions Architects.The lines are blurring between traditionally separate roles.
 AI handles implementation details, so I can focus on product value.
 Rapid prototyping becomes trivial, enabling more exploration.
 The gap between idea and demo shrinks dramatically.
 I imagine developers being increasingly involved in product planning discussions.
 This would elevate the cooperation level between them and product managers, and the conversation would shift from "Can we build this?" to "Should we build this?"This connects to a broader shift I'm excited about: using AI to run inexpensive experiments at scale.
-I’ve written more about this in a separate article here. [link]Looking ahead, successful developers will excel at context engineering—making projects AI-friendly through new standards.
+I’ve written more about this in a separate article here. [link]Looking ahead, successful developers will excel at context engineering and making projects AI-friendly through new standards.
 Quality means designing tests and review processes that catch AI failures.
 Architecture and integration work involves solving the problems AI can't intuit: How do systems fit together?
 What are the non-obvious edge cases?My advice if you're navigating this transition:

-• Start with solid foundations—tests, style guides, naming conventions.
+• Start with solid foundations: tests, style guides, naming conventions.
 Never fully trust AI output and develop a rigorous review practice.

 • Shift your focus toward architecture, problem framing, and product value.
 Use AI to run cheap experiments and validate ideas quickly.

-• Invest in defining your AI assistant’s context.
-Experiment with emerging standards like MCPs.I see the future of development as being collaborative—human insight guided by AI execution— and it opens up many new possibilities.
+I see the future of development as being collaborative with human insight and taste aided by AI execution, and it opens up many new possibilities.

 Photo by Pierre Châtel-Innocenti on Unsplash